 It is no secret that money plays an important role in American politics.
 In the 2012 presidential and congressional elections alone, Americans spent more than $2 billion in support of candidates.
 However, U.S. citizens spend nearly nothing to ensure those politicians vote accordingly after elected, according to OpenSecrets.org.
 This allows corporations to leverage their financial power and spend collectively over $3 billion dollars every year to influence these same politicians once in office.

-Recycled water will account for around 85 percent of all water used in Levi’s Stadium – the new home of the San Francisco 49ers — and will be used for playing field irrigation, a 27,000-square-foot green roof, flushing toilets, and cooling tower make-up water.
+Recycled water will account for around 85 percent of all water used in Levi’s Stadium – the new home of the San Francisco 49ers — and will be used for playing field irrigation, a 27,000 square foot green roof, flushing toilets, and cooling tower make-up water.
 Inside, the stadium is dual plumbed with recycled water used for flushing toilets.

-Following final testing by the City of Santa Clara Water and Sewer Utilities, Levi’s Stadium was recently connected to the city’s recycled water system, making it the first stadium in California to utilize the drought-proof water source.
+Following final testing by the City of Santa Clara Water and Sewer Utilities, Levi’s Stadium recently was connected to the city’s recycled water system, making it the first stadium in California to utilize the drought-proof water source.
 The milestone brings the facility one step closer to a Leadership in Energy & Environmental Design (LEED) Gold certification.

 If we implement the right policies and frameworks, we can achieve large-scale deployment of renewable energy that creates jobs, increases incomes, improves trade balances and contributes to industrial development, according to a new report by the Clean Energy Ministerial’s Multilateral Solar and Wind Working Group.

+The future of our oceans, rivers, coastlines and other waterways is looking much brighter, thanks to the passing of a $12.3 billion water infrastructure projects bill by the Senate and U.S. House of Representatives.
 The Water Resources Reform and Development Act (WRRDA) addresses management of U.S. waterways and coasts and includes billions of dollars in high-impact projects.
-Assuming President Barack Obama signs the bill into law, it will be the first federal water infrastructure authorization since 2007.
+Assuming President Obama signs the bill into law, it will be the first federal water infrastructure authorization since 2007.